Learning Resource Center Manager

 - Coordinates circulation of library materials to include intra-library loans.

 - Maintains LRC in an orderly manner; performs regular inventory when scheduled to do so.

-- Creates and maintains a career area within the LRC which includes career displays, career resources, and a job book containing a list of current job openings.
+- Creates and maintains a career area within the LRC that includes career displays, career resources, and a job book containing a list of current job openings.

-- Provides in person resume assistance, job search assistance and recommendations on career resources; recommends career books and periodicals as well as previews online career tools, as time allows.
+- Provides in person resume assistance, job search assistance and recommendations on career resources

 - Completes monthly reports, participates in quarterly update and training meetings, and initiates on campus career events.